martinbagshaw/Beginner-Sass-Workshop/README.md

 > This workshop (and everyone else, ever) actually uses **SCSS**, referred to on the website as 'Sassy CSS'.
 Sass was the original syntax, **SCSS** is the new version.
 >
-> The terms 'Sass' and 'SCSS' will be used interchangably throughout this tutorial to refer to 'SCSS'.
+> The terms 'Sass' and 'SCSS' will be used interchangeably throughout this tutorial to refer to 'SCSS'.
 [More on this Stackoverflow post](https://stackoverflow.com/questions/5654447/whats-the-difference-between-scss-and-sass)

 ![sass logo](http://davidleger95.github.io/whitespace/assets/img/post/sass-math.svg)